Environmental impact of wind power: Basic operational considerations

-Pollution and effects on the grid
+Pollution and effects on the electric grid

 Pollution costs

 Compared with other low-carbon power sources, wind turbines have one of the lowest global warming potentials per unit of electrical energy generated by any power source.
 According to the IPCC, in assessments of the life-cycle global warming potential of energy sources, wind turbines have a median value of between 15 and 11 (gCO_{2}eq/kWh) depending on whether offshore or onshore turbines are being assessed.

 Wind power doesn't consume water for continuous operation and has near negligible emissions directly related to its electricity production.
 Wind turbines when isolated from the electric grid, produce negligible amounts of carbon dioxide, carbon monoxide, sulfur dioxide, nitrogen dioxide, mercury and radioactive waste when in operation, unlike fossil fuel sources and nuclear energy station fuel production, respectively.

-With the construction phase largely to blame, wind turbines emit slightly more particulate matter (PM), a form of air pollution, at an "exception" rate higher per unit of energy generated(kWh) than a fossil gas electricity station("NGCC"), and also emit more heavy metals and PM than nuclear stations, per unit of energy generated.
-Wind power externality costs are negligible compared to the cost of electricity generation.